Jean Zay: Post-war rehabilitation

 Zay's conviction was posthumously annulled by the appeal court in Riom in July 1945.
 His body was found with those of two others in 1946, under a pile of stones.
 The three were initially reburied together in Cusset, but Zay's body was exhumed in 1947 and identified through his dental records.
 The surviving milicien Charles Develle was convicted of Zay's murder in February 1953, and sentenced to forced labour for life, but released in 1955.
 Zay was buried in Orléans in 1948.
 A memorial was erected near the site of his death in Molles, and a plaque at his high school in Orléans.
 The rue Jean Zay in Trélazé is named after him.

 A French literary prize, the Prix Jean-Zay, was created and named in his honour in 2005.

 In March 2014, French President François Hollande announced his intention to recognize Jean Zay at the Panthéon in Paris as a leading figure in the Resistance, along with Pierre Brossolette, Germaine Tillion, and Geneviève de Gaulle-Anthonioz.
-The official ceremony was held on 27 May 2015, National Day of Resistance.
+The official ceremony was held on 27 May 2015, National Day of Resistance, moving Zay's remains from the Main Cemetery of Orléans.

 In 2019 a new supercomputer acquired by the CNRS was named for Jean Zay.